 If you are having bill problems, DoNotPay is your perfect solution as it helps you access .
 It helps negotiate all your bills by appealing to your service provider on your behalf.
 It can also get you bill assistance from the government and other non-profit organizations.

 Understanding Bill Assistance

-Bill assistance is the support you get if you are struggling to pay bills.
+is the support you get if you are struggling to pay bills.
 Many service providers have programs that help with bill payment.
 Most of these programs are offered to you if you are a low-income earner or struggling to pay your bills.
 The requirements needed to apply for bill assistance vary by state, region, and city since each service provider has unique eligibility requirements.

 Organizations That Can Help to Get Bill Assistance